 I’m Ferdinand, I’m 21 and I got a trade.

-- Crane Association of New Zealand website - technical information for trainees
+- Crane Association of New Zealand website - information for trainees (PDF – 229KB)

-- The Skills Organisation website - information on national certificates in crane operation
+- The Skills Organisation website - information on New Zealand certificates in crane operation

-There are no specific secondary educational requirements, but three years' secondary education is recommended.
-Useful subjects include maths and English.
+A minimum of three years secondary education is recommended.
+Useful subjects include English and maths.